2026 Jury & Audience Awards

 Jina Chung

-Jina Chung is a veteran fundraiser with nearly fifteen years of supporting independent media.
+Jina Chung is a veteran fundraiser with nearly fifteen years of experience supporting independent media.
 She is a fierce advocate of Community-Centric Fundraising and helps mission-driven organizations use fundraising models rooted in equity and social justice to support their vision.
-She has worked in many different roles, including leading a progressive audio journalism organization, Frequencies of Change Media, and serving as the Senior Director of Development & Partnerships at the International Documentary Association (IDA).
-As a fundraising consultant, she has a strong affinity and passion for building and implementing systems to expand fundraising capacity for small visual and media arts organizations.
+She has worked in many different roles, including leading a progressive audio journalism organization, Frequencies of Change Media, and serving as the Development Director for Color Congress and the Senior Director of Development & Partnerships at the International Documentary Association (IDA).
+As a nonprofit consultant (Tokki Consulting), she has a strong affinity and passion for building organizational and fundraising capacity for small arts and media organizations.
 She currently serves as board treasurer for OUTsider, a transmedia arts organization in Austin, Texas.
 Outside work, Jina enjoys spending her free time collecting stationery and journaling.

 PJ RAVAL